Light

 1. LightManager

 Creating a light alone does not affect the screen.
-It must be registered in the lightManager of the Scene for the engine to include it in calculations.
+It must be registered in the lightManager of the Scene for the engine to include it in its calculations.

 [Default Lighting State]

 If no light is set, the scene will be in total darkness.
-However, adding AmbientLight at a very low intensity allows you to check at least the outline of shadow areas where direct light does not reach.
+However, adding AmbientLight at a very low intensity allows you to at least see the outline of shadow areas where direct light does not reach.

 // Add directional light (Multiple allowed)